 Several steps you can take as an individual are described in the following checklists for instructors and researchers.
 More far-reaching efforts should be thoroughly planned by departments and dean’s offices with guidance from the Provost’s Office.
 The Provost’s Office oversees the implementation of instructional, research and academic continuity planning.
 Academic departments should work with their Deans’ Offices to coordinate continuity plans for classes and laboratories.
 We encourage you to check with your department about continuity planning.

-To learn more about continuity planning, please contact the department of Emergency Management and Business Continuity at 617.287.6821 or A.McLaughlin@umb.edu.
+For assistance, please contact the Office of Emergency Management and Business Continuity at 617.287.5104.